 Here are some suggestions to help keep your skin clean and dry:

-- use a skin cleanser instead of soap and water
+- Use a skin cleanser instead of soap and water.

 Macmillan has a free toilet card you can use.
 It may help you access a toilet more quickly when you are out.
 You can use it in places such as shops and pubs.
 The card says you have a medical condition that means you need urgent access to a toilet.

 Take a bag with supplies